 The tonsils, adenoids, spleen, and thymus are all part of the lymphatic system, and are all connected by a web of lymphatic vessels.
 The lymph that moves through the vessels is a clear, fatty fluid produced by bone marrow, organs, and glands.
 It carries nutrients and removes wastes that are too big to move through veins (1).

-Cancer And The Lymphatic System
+The Lymphatic System Is How Cancer Spreads

 Lymph moves through the body and is filtered in lymph nodes.
 Lymphocytes in the nodes kill abnormal cells (cancer), viruses and harmful bacteria.
 This dead waste matter is then transported to the liver and kidneys for detoxification and removal via the intestinal tract and kidneys.